shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/publisher-page-level-options-for-outstream.md

 ---
 title: Publisher Page-Level Options for Outstream
 description: This topic describes settings available for configuring outstream video in page code.
-These settings supplement the placement-level outstream ms.custom: seller-tag ms.date: 10/28/2023
+These settings supplement the placement-level outstream. ms.custom: seller-tag ms.date: 10/28/2023
 ---